alanross17/geo-portfolio/README.md

 ```bash
 docker-compose up --build
 ```
 This launches both the API (on port 8080) and the frontend (on port 5173).
+Set the `DATABASE_URL` environment variable to point at your MySQL instance before building if you don't want the default SQLite database.

 ## 🔌 API Endpoints
 - `GET /api/images` – list of available images (no coordinates)